tebartsch/rportion/README.md

  [(-inf,+inf)]]
 ```

-You can use the function `data_tree_to_string` as noted below to print the internal data structure:
+You can use the function `data_tree_to_string` as noted below to print the internal data structure in a tabular format:

 ```python
 >>> poly = rp.rclosedopen(0, 2, 1, 3)